chop-dbhi/ehb-service/docs/eHB-usage.rst

 * Organization is already in the eHB.
 If not see 'POST to create an organization' in the API documentation to create a new organization
 * A Subject group has already been created.
 If not see 'POST to create a subject group' in the API documentation to create a new subject group.
 * System or person making the request has an API token and group client key.
 See system administrators for this information.
+* External System has been created and PK of system is known.

 **1. Add a subject to the eHB**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^